aws/aws-database-encryption-sdk-dynamodb/Examples/runtimes/java/Migration/AWSDBE/README.md

 - continue to read items in the new format

-When you depoy changes in Step 2, you are introducing a new encryption format to your system, and must make sure that all your reads are updateed with the changes from Step 1.
+When you depoy changes in Step 2, you are introducing a new encryption format to your system, and must make sure that all your readers are updated with the changes from Step 1.

 Before you move onto the next step, you will need to re-encrypt all old items in your dataset to use the newest format.
 How you will want to do this, and how long you may want to remain in this Step,